 Solju - Ulla Pirttijärvi and her daughter Hildá Länsman, combine their heritage of northern Sámi language and traditional chant, known as yoik, with a desire for new and innovative music, providing a dialogue of traditional and modern Sámi culture.
 They're proud of their indigenous roots and want to show it to the world!

 Sámi culture and identity lie at the heart of the music, reflecting mythology and aspects of the traditional lifestyles of their homeland, taking the listener to the far north of Europe: Sápmi.
 Their soundscape ranges from the expansive wilderness of the tundra to the most intimate lávvu fireplace.

 How do this dainty duo describe themselves in five words?
 Vivacious, colourful, earthy, ethereal, genuine.

 "Ođđa Áigodat" ("New Times) - Album released 25th of April 2018 at G Livelab in Helsinki, Finland.

-The album will be released in Germany, Austria, Switzerland, Benelux, Spain and Portugal 15th of June, 2018 and in UK, Ireland 6th of July, 2018 by Nordic Notes.
+The album has been released in Germany, Austria, Switzerland, Benelux, Spain and Portugal June 2018 and in UK, Ireland July 2018 by Nordic Notes.

-"Ođđa Áigodat" has entered the World Music Charts:
+"Ođđa Áigodat" -album has entered the World Music Charts 2018:

 Album band members: